-Combating Tax Evasion of Individuals: Prefilling and Restricting the Deductibility of Expenditures in Tax Returns
+Combating Overreporting of Deductions in Tax Returns: Prefilling and Restricting the Deductibility of Expenditures

 Keywords: Tax Compliance, Tax Evasion, Deductions, Pre-filled Tax Returns, Behavioral Economics